 Taking classes at UT Austin has some considerations specific to reciprocal exchange students.
 This page details some things to keep in mind as a reciprocal exchange student.

-All reciprocal exchange students, except participants in the MBA and Law exchange programs, are considered to be undergraduate students, regardless of their status at their home university.
+All reciprocal exchange students, except participants in the MBA, Law and LBJ School exchange programs, are considered to be undergraduate students, regardless of their status at their home university.
 Exchange students register at UT Austin as non-degree seeking students for one or two semesters.
 Academic work completed at UT Austin is credited towards the degrees at students’ home universities.

 Most exchange students are pre-advised by their home university academic advisors before they come to UT and are aware of the appropriate academic program to follow.
 Exchange students and their faculty advisors should keep in mind that an important benefit of studying abroad is to experience a new educational system and to have the opportunity of taking courses different from those taught at home.

 UT Academic departments make every effort to accommodate exchange students in their classes, but due to overcrowding and equipment constraints in some majors, they cannot always give students the courses they want.

 - Be flexible.
 If you need advance approval for UT coursework, ask your advisor to approve some alternate courses in case your first choices are not available.

 - Take a variety of courses.
 UT students rarely take four courses in the same department each semester.
 Look for appropriate courses in other departments in the college or school in which you will enroll.

 - Be aware of prerequisites listed for courses you want to take at UT.
 Academic departments expect students to have completed these required (or similar) courses before allowing exchange students to register for a more advanced course.